Aliases for SVIL Gene

 Previous GeneCards Identifiers for SVIL Gene

 This gene encodes a bipartite protein with distinct amino- and carboxy-terminal domains.
 The amino-terminus contains nuclear localization signals and the carboxy-terminus contains numerous consecutive sequences with extensive similarity to proteins in the gelsolin family of actin-binding proteins, which cap, nucleate, and/or sever actin filaments.
 The gene product is tightly associated with both actin filaments and plasma membranes, suggesting a role as a high-affinity link between the actin cytoskeleton and the membrane.
 The encoded protein appears to aid in both myosin II assembly during cell spreading and disassembly of focal adhesions.
-Two transcript variants encoding different isoforms of supervillin have been described. [provided by RefSeq, Jul 2008]
+Several transcript variants encoding different isoforms of supervillin have been described. [provided by RefSeq, Apr 2016]

 GeneCards Summary for SVIL Gene